5ecompendium/bestiary/_creatures/dragonbait.md

 ***Divine Health.*** Dragonbait is immune to disease.

-***Magic Resistan ce Aura.*** While holding his holy avenger, Dragon bait creates an aura in a 10-foot radius around him.
+***Magic Resistan ce Aura.*** While holding his holy avenger, Dragonbait creates an aura in a 10-foot radius around him.
 While this aura is active , Dragonbait and all creatures friendly to him in the aura have advantage on saving throws against spells and other magical effects.

 ### Actions